mkuokkanen/seda-proto/README.md

 * HTML5 with JavaScript
  * Served as static pages, no need for dynamic page creation
  * Google Dart would be interesting, but JavaScript provides enough challenge
- * JQuery might make some parts easier
+ * JQuery to make things little easier
 * Twitter Bootstrap 2.3.x for UI elements
  * Bootstrap 3 RC1 is available right now, might upgrade to it later
 * WebSockets for sending and receiving data